Python-SIP/sip/sphinx/directives.rst

 module must then be re-built using the correct specification files for the base module.

-The :directive:`%AutoPyName` directive is used to specify a rule for automatically providing Python names.
+The optional :directive:`%AutoPyName` sub-directive is used to specify a rule for automatically providing Python names.

-The :directive:`%Docstring` directive is used to specify the module's optional docstring.
+The optional :directive:`%Docstring` sub-directive is used to specify the module's docstring.

 For example::